Widex vs. Oticon

 Widex and Oticon Hearing Aid Lineups

-Both companies offer a full range of hearing aids from IIC (invisible in canal) to BTE (behind the ear), making them appropriate for mild to profound hearing loss.
+Both companies offer a full range of hearing aids, from invisible in canal (IIC) to behind the ear (BTE), making them appropriate for mild to profound hearing loss.

-Widex and Oticon both offer wireless compatibility with Android and iOS directly with some products.
-Along with their hearing aids, both companies have a range of hearing aid accessories for hearing better in noisy environments, on the phone, and when watching TV.
-Widex also has a unique Zen smartphone app designed to help those who struggle with tinnitus.
+In addition to their hearing aids, both companies have a range of accessories for hearing better in noisy environments, on the phone and when watching TV.
+Widex also has a unique Zen smartphone app designed to help people who struggle with tinnitus.

 Widex Evoke Hearing Aids